 Track your Internship Prep Program via Handshake!

-Who is eligible for the Internship Guarantee?
+Who is eligible to participate in the Internship Prep Program?

 When should I start the Internship Prep Program?

 Now.
 It is never too early for a student to begin the program, but it could be too late.
 First year students can benefit greatly by getting started early, giving them more time to take advantage of the services offered through the Career Center.

 How long does it take to complete the Internship Prep Program?